Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Gloomily, and More

 JETRUNNER

-From the point of view of gameplay, there is nothing fundamentally new.
-The mix of parkour and shooting familiar to players from Neon White: you need to pass the obstacle course as quickly as possible, hitting the installed targets.
+From a gameplay point of view, there is nothing fundamentally new.
+The mix of parkour and shooting is familiar to players of Neon White: you need to get through the obstacle course as quickly as possible, hitting the targets.
 However, JETRUNNER has one feature.
-Judging by the trailers, the pace of passage is lower than in Bloodthief or Neon White.
-But many players in reviews note the fantastic design of the levels—they are not just beautiful, but perfectly thought out.
+Judging by the trailers, the pace is slower than in Bloodthief or Neon White.
+But many players in the reviews note the fantastic elaboration of the levels - they are not just beautiful, but well thought out.

-Finding the perfect trajectories can take a lot of time, but this is the main feature of such games.
+Finding the perfect trajectories can take a lot of time, but that's the main feature of such games.
 And it's not just about finding the path.
-The variability of passage is also at a height—the same arena can be mastered for a long time and with pleasure.
+The variability of the passage is also top-notch - you can master the same arena for a long time and with pleasure.
 Another plus is the high-quality physics, which positively affects the overall impression.

 Although almost all player reviews are positive, some implementation features raise questions.
-Unlike the same Neon White, where success depends on the accuracy of actions and the choice of route, here many speed records are achieved due to rare successful coincidences, and not exclusively due to skills.
+Unlike Neon White, where success depends on the accuracy of actions and route selection, here many speed records are achieved due to rare successful coincidences, and not exclusively due to skills.
 This reduces motivation.
 In addition, some nuances of control do not always allow the character to do exactly what the player wants.

-In general, the project looks interesting.
-And it really looks—in JETRUNNER, it seems, it was possible to combine good design and exciting gameplay.
-Without flaws, of course, it did not do, but, perhaps, there are no games at all without flaws.
-So it's worth a try—even if you're not a fan of the genre, but just interested.
+Overall, the project looks interesting.
+And it really looks like JETRUNNER has managed to combine good design and exciting gameplay.
+Of course, there are some drawbacks, but perhaps there are no games without flaws at all.
+So it's worth a try - even if you're not a fan of the genre, but just curious.

 Image belongs to Riddlebit Software and Curveball Games.